-Anne Barry is an established music educator and choral practitioner who has taught as a primary and secondary music teacher for many years, and has conducted children's, youth, collegiate, adult and senior citizen community choirs in her native Waterford, and beyond.
+Anne Barry is Director of Choral Activities and Assistant Professor of Music at Lake Forest College, Illinois.
+Anne hails originally from Ireland where she taught as a primary and secondary music teacher for many years, and conducted children's, youth, collegiate, and adult community choirs in her native Waterford and beyond.